linz/linz-positionzpp-server/conf/report_templates/Readme.txt

 There is one minimally constrained solution SINEX file for each input file that is successfully processed.
-This defines the calculated coordinates and their covariances for the user mark and the reference PositioNZ reference stations .
+This defines the calculated coordinates and their covariances for the user mark and the reference PositioNZ reference stations.

 ================================================================================
 rinex_files_x.txt - RINEX file metadata for the observations used